US Federal Aid

 James Cook University will estimate your CoA firstly in Australian dollars and subsequently convert to US dollars using the current exchange rate at that time.
 The USD amount will appear on your JCU Financial Aid Offer.
 Subsequently, upon disbursement of the loan amounts to the University the funds are converted again, this time from USD to AUD.

 The two conversion points as explained above may result in variances to the loan amount due to exchange rate fluctuations between the USD and AUD.
 As the two conversions above occur at different points during the year, each conversion will result in a rate risk due to movement in the USD/AUD exchange rate.
 It is the borrower’s responsibility to understand and accept this risk as part of studying at James Cook University and borrowing US Financial Aid.
-The University is unable to set any exchange rates.
+The University is unable to set exchange rates or adjust loan amounts due to exchange rate changes.

 JCU has a number of campuses however you can only access US Federal Student Aid if you are enrolled to study an eligible degree at JCU Townsville or Cairns campus.